immykins/draft/README.md

 - [ ] Store draft history
 - [ ] Shareable links
 - [ ] "Replay" draft history to show picks

+This project is [unofficial fan content](https://company.wizards.com/en/legal/fancontentpolicy).
+Magic: The Gathering and all card images © Wizards of the Coast.